albertllousas/kata-minesweeper/README.md

 - Each safe square is represented by an “.” character (without the quotes) and each mine square is represented by an “*” character (also without the quotes).

-- The first field line where n = m = 0 represents the end of input and should not be processed.

 #### Output